MASLD/MASH Biomarkers: FIB-4, ELF, PRO-C3, MRI-PDFF

 - Formula: Combines Liver Stiffness Measurement (LSM) and Controlled Attenuation Parameter (CAP)—both derived from FibroScan®—along with AST.

 - Roles & Features: By simultaneously capturing the trio of "Fat, Inflammation, and Fibrosis," it is perfectly positioned to pinpoint patients with "Active MASH."
-It was notably utilized in successful Phase 3 trials like those for Resmetirom.
+It was notably utilized for patient enrichment and screening in late-phase MASH trials such as MAESTRO-NASH (Resmetirom).

 ④ Other Emerging Biochemical Markers